Warwick Court House

 Warwick Court House and Police Complex is a heritage-listed courthouse at 88 Fitzroy Street, Warwick, Southern Downs Region, Queensland, Australia.
 It was designed by John James Clark and built from 1885 to 1914 by William G Conley.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 The Warwick Court House and Police Complex comprises a group of timber and stone buildings erected from 1885.
 The town of Warwick was gazetted in 1847, and a police unit is recorded as being established in Warwick from this time.
-A shepherds hut on Canning Downs is believed to have been used as the first police station and barracks.
+A shepherd's hut on Canning Downs is believed to have been used as the first police station and barracks.
 In 1850 a township was laid out, and allotments auctioned.
 Warwick was incorporated as a municipality (the Borough of Warwick) in 1861.
 Indications are that Albion Street was the main centre of Warwick during the early development of the town.
 A reserve was set aside in Albion Street, and public buildings erected on this site included a court house (1862) and police station, post office (late 1860s) and telegraph office (front portion of the court house, erected 1875).